kyma-project/website/content/blog-posts/2023-01-04-jwt-best-practices/index.md

 ### Use only UTF-8 encoding

-JWTs should only use UTF-8 encoding, as other encodings such as UTF-16 and UTF-32 are not allowed by the latest JSON standard (RFC 8259).
-It's also important to ensure that the JWT is properly encoded and not susceptible to injection attacks.
+JWTs should only use UTF-8 encoding because other encodings, such as UTF-16 and UTF-32, are not allowed by the latest JSON standard (RFC 8259).
+Ensure that each JWT is properly encoded and not susceptible to injection attacks.

 ### Always use HTTPS